velocitylabs-org/turtle/README.md

 Features:

-- Make transfers between blockchains in a decentralized and trustless way.
-With a mind blowing UI.
+- Make transfers between blockchains in a decentralized and trustless way
+- Intuitive UI that helps you along the way
-- Powered by Snowbridge.
-Transfer ERC20 tokens between Ethereum and Polkadot.
+- Bridge ERC20 tokens between Ethereum and Polkadot -  Powered by Snowbridge
-- Soon to be added: Asset Transfer API support.
-Transfer tokens seamlessly between all parachains.
+- [Soon]: Seamless XCM Transfers between all Polkadot parachains

 <br/>
 Turtle was developed with Typescript, Nextjs, and React.